Capital Accumulation, Capital

 Oded Galor, Brown University, Omer Moav, Hebrew University of Jerusalem

 Abstract: The proposed theory argues that the replacement of physical capital accumulation by human capital accumulation as a prime engine of economic growth has changed the qualitative impact of inequality on the process of development.
 In early stages of industrialization as physical capital accumulation is a prime source of economic growth, inequality enhances the process of development by channeling resources towards individuals whose marginal propensity to save is higher.
-In later stages of development, however, as the return to human capital increases due to capital-skill complementarity, human capital becomes the prime engine of growth and equality, in the presence of credit constraints, stimulates investment in human capital and promotes economic growth.
+In later stages of development, however, as the return to human capital accumulation increases due to capital-skill complementarity, human capital accumulation becomes the prime engine of growth and equality, in the presence of credit constraints, stimulates investment in human capital accumulation and promotes economic growth.

 Ethnicity and human capital accumulation in urban